Sparshkhare1306/GENIE-GNN/README.md

 ## 🎯 What you can do:

-# Reproduce all experiments with a single command:
+## Reproduce all experiments with a single command:

+To reproduce all experiment result, just execute the following command given below:

 `python test.py --step all`